 - Bread – Grab a loaf of high-quality bread and serve with olive oil or butter.

-This baked salmon dill recipe with a simple compound butter is elegant enough for entertaining, but easy enough for weeknight dinners!
+This baked salmon with dill is elegant enough for entertaining, but easy enough for weeknight dinners!
+Just 5 min to prep this dill salmon!

 - Pre-heat oven to 475 degrees F.